toshiouchi/transtron_non_ar/README.md

 Decoder consists of prenet which has linear projection, ReLU layer and dropout Layer, positional embbeding, TransformerDecoder and feat_out module which has linear projection.

-Between encoder and Decoder there are dulation prediction layer and length regulator layer.
+Between encoder and Decoder there are duration prediction layer and length regulator layer.
 Both layers imitate fast speech https://github.com/xcmyz/FastSpeech and fast speech2 https://github.com/ming024/FastSpeech2

 After decoder there is postnet layer.